-Seven groups (0, I, II_A, II_B, III_A, III_B and IV) of normotensive adult male, New Zealand white rabbits were used weighing from 2.5 to 3.3 kg each.
-Groups 0 and I served as the vehicle groups, while Groups II and III served as the main experiment groups.
+Seven groups (0, I, II_A , II_B , III_A , III_B , and IV) of normotensive adult male, New Zealand white rabbits were used weighing from 2.5 to 3.3 kg each.
+Groups 0 and I served as the vehicle groups, while Groups II and III served as the main experimental groups.
 Four to five rabbits were used for each experiment.
 All procedures were approved by the Institutional Committee Governing Animal Care.
 Each rabbit was anaesthetized by sodium thiopentone injection (30 mg/kg, Pentothal, Abbott).
 The anaesthetic was slowly injected into an ear vein.
-A tracheotomy was performed and mechanical ventilation was applied using a positive pressure respirator for small animals, at a rate of thirty-five respirations/min, in order to keep blood gases within the normal range.
-Two polyethylene catheters were inserted, one in the carotid artery for continuous blood pressure monitoring via a transducer attached to a multichannel recorder (Nihon-Kohden, Model 6000, Japan) and the other one in the jugular vein for the intravenous drug administration.
-After the surgical preparation, no action was performed for 3-4 min in order to stabilise animals' blood pressure.
-During the subsequent experimental procedure no more anesthetic was given to animals.
+A tracheotomy was performed and mechanical ventilation was applied using a positive pressure respirator for small animals, at a rate of 35 respirations/min, in order to keep blood gases within the normal range.
+Two polyethylene catheters were inserted, one in the carotid artery for continuous blood pressure monitoring via a transducer attached to a multichannel recorder (Nihon-Kohden, Model 6000, Japan) and the other in the jugular vein for the intravenous drug administration.
+After the surgical preparation, no action was performed for 3-4 min in order to stabilize the animals' blood pressure.
+During the subsequent experimental procedure no more anaesthetic was given to the animals.

-Group 0: Blind
+Group 0: blind

-In the Blind experiment, four animals were continuously infused with dextrose 5% through a syringe pump.
+In the blind experiment, four animals were infused continuously with dextrose 5% through a syringe pump.
 The rate of the infusion was 0.2 ml/min while each experiment lasted 20 min.

-Group I: Control
+Group I: control

-Ang II was dissolved in dextrose 5% at a final concentration of 5 μ g/ml.
-An infusion rate of 0.2 ml/min (1 μ g/min) was used in order to induce substantial vasoconstriction and blood pressure increase.
+Ang II was dissolved in dextrose 5% at a final concentration of 5 μg/ml.
+An infusion rate of 0.2 ml/ min (1 μg/min) was used in order to induce substantial vasoconstriction and blood pressure increase.
 Ang II was infused continuously for a 20-min period via a syringe pump (Harvard Apparatus Pump 22, Harvard Apparatus, Natick, MA, USA).
-Blood pressure measurements were recorded both during the infusion period and the first three minutes of the recovery period when Ang II infusion was stopped.
+Blood pressure measurements were recorded both during the infusion period and the first 3 minutes of the recovery period when Ang II infusion was stopped.

-Group II (A&B): Effects of losartan and EXP 3174 administration during the Ang II infusion
+Group II (A&B): effects of losartan and EXP3174 administration during the Ang II infusion

-Animals in this group were subjected to continuous Ang II infusion as it was already described for group I. In group \mathbf{H}{A} , a single bolus dose of 0.2 mg/kg of either losartan (\mathbf{H}{AL}) or EXP 3174 (\mathbf{H}{AE}) was injected the 3rd min of the study, while in group \mathbf{H}{B} , losartan (\mathbf{H}{BL}) or EXP 3174 (\mathbf{H}{BE}) were given in a sequential manner of 0.2 mg/kg, 0.4 mg/kg and 0.4mg/kg the 3rd, 7th and 12th min of the study, respectively.
-Losartan was dissolved in 0.9% NaCl solution and EXP 3174 was dissolved in a 5% NaHCO3/dextrose (50:50) solution.
+Animals in this group were subjected to continuous Ang II infusion as already described for group I. In group II_A , a single bolus dose of 0.2 mg/kg of either losartan (II{AL}) or EXP3174 (II{AE}) was injected in the 3rd minute of the study, while in group II_B , losartan (II{BL}) or EXP3174 (II{BE}) were given in a sequential manner of 0.2, 0.4, and 0.4 mg/ kg in the 3rd, 7th, and 12th min of the study, respectively.
+Losartan was dissolved in 0.9% NaCl solution and EXP3174 was dissolved in a 5% NaHCO3/dextrose (50:50) solution.
+EXP3174 was provided by Merck Pharmaceutical Company.

-Group III (A&B): Study of losartan and EXP 3174 pre-treatment effects
+Group III (A&B): study of losartan and EXP3174 pre-treatment effects

-In Group III_A, animals were pre-treated with a single intravenous bolus dose of 0.2mg/kg losartan (III{AL}) or EXP 3174 (III{AE}).
+In Group III_A, animals were pre-treated with a single intravenous bolus dose of 0.2 mg/kg losartan (III{AI}) or EXP3174 (III{AE}).
 Ang II infusion started after a 4 min pre-treatment interval and lasted for a time period of 20 min.
-In order to study the pre-treatment dose dependence, the animals of Group III_B were administered with a single intravenous bolus dose of 0.4mg/kg losartan (III{BL}) or EXP 3174 (III{BL}) or EXP 3174 (III{BL}) or EXP 3174 (III{BL}) or EXP 3174
+In order to study the pre-treatment dose dependence, the animals of Group III_B were given a single intravenous bolus dose of 0.4mg/kg losartan (III{BL}) or EXP3174 (III{BE}) while the rest of the experimental procedure was kept identical.